hashPirate/ToyotaScout/README.md

 # ToyotaScout

 ## Revolutionizing the Car-Buying Experience
 ToyotaScout is an AI-powered car sales solution designed to act as your personal virtual salesperson.
-With advanced algorithms and an intuitive mobile app, ToyotaScout transforms the car-buying journey into a seamless and highly personalized experience.
+Built for the Toyota Challenge at TAMUHACK 2025, ToyotaScout transforms the car-buying journey into a seamless and highly personalized experience.

 ---